beancount/beancount2ledger/docs/limitations.md

 ## Loss of information

 Because of the way beancount2ledger operates, there is some loss of information during the conversion.
-Beancount2ledger does not parse the beancount file itself, but instead uses beancount to load the input file into beancount data structures from which ledger output is created.
-These data structures don't contain all information from the input file, which means that some information is lost.
+The input file is not converted from beancount to ledger syntax line by line.
+Instead, beancount2ledger uses beancount to load the input file into beancount data structures from which ledger output is created.
+This means that beancount does certain processing of the input file, such as including files specified via the `include` directive and running beancount plugins (which might modify transactions).
+Furthermore, the data structures used by beancount don't contain all information from the input file, which means that some information is lost.

-This includes:
+Therefore, there is some degree of loss of information, including:

 * Comments: both standalone comments and comments attached to postings are lost.
 * Prices and costs: beancount contains prices and costs to per-unit amounts internally, so total prices (`@@`) and costs (`{{...}}`) will be written as per-unit amounts in the output ledger.
+* The `pushtag` directive is applied to transactions by beancount, so tags are added to each transaction instead of using ledger's `apply tag` directive.
+* Transactions included with the `include` directive are included rather than showing the `include` directive.

 ## Unsupported features in ledger